Shopify/polaris/README.md

 ## Development

-We’ve created a simple, hot-reloading playground for development on these components.
+We use Storybook to create a simple, hot-reloading playground for development on these components.
 You can edit the `playground/Playground.tsx` file to import the components you are working on, and run `yarn dev` in order to start the development server.
-Please do not commit your work on the playground so that it is pristine for other developers to work on.
+Please do not commit your work on the playground so that it remains pristine for other developers to work on.

 ### Testing on mobile or a virtual machine

-1. Run `yarn dev:host`
+1. Run `yarn dev`
 1. Visit http://YOUR_IP_ADDRESS:ASSIGNED_PORT in a browser window from within your virtual machine or mobile device on the same network

 ### Testing in a consuming project